ServiceStack/servicestack.net/MyApp/_videos/projects/video4.md

 date: 21-05-2021
 ---

-In this video we walk through the use of the `vue-spa` template that combined ServiceStack and Vue.js into one project template that is optimized for rapid development cycles.
+In this video tutorial, we will guide you through the process of utilizing the vue-spa template, an exceptional project template that combines the power of ServiceStack and Vue.js to create a seamless development experience.
+This template is specifically designed to optimize rapid development cycles, allowing developers to quickly iterate on their frontend and backend changes.
+Throughout the video, we will delve into the various features of the vue-spa template, highlighting its capabilities and showcasing its ability to streamline the development process and enhance the overall developer experience.

-We have a look at the template features and how to make frontend and backend changes quickly and easily making for a great developer experience.
+By following this video tutorial, you will gain valuable insights into the benefits of the vue-spa template and learn how to harness its potential to create robust, efficient, and maintainable applications with a streamlined development process.